For the first time in living memory, St Patrick’s Day will be a very quiet day in Ireland.

 Now, more than ever, it’s important to make a BIG celebration out of even the small holidays.

-So whether or not you’re Irish and even if you’ve never celebrated St Patrick’s Day before… join the celebrations! ☘
+So whether or not you’re Irish and even if you’ve never marked St Patrick’s Day before… join the celebrations today! ☘

 Here are some of the things we’re planning to do today and throughout this week.